Handmade Shino Indigo Sake Set

 Soft Hue, Deep Heritage – Handmade Shino Indigo Sake Set by Katsufumi Wada

-This Handmade Shino Indigo Sake Set is a work of balance, beauty, and legacy.
-Created by Kazufumi Wada of the esteemed Katsuragama kiln—winner of the prestigious Takuo Award—it represents the highest level of Japanese folk craft.
-Carefully hand-thrown and fired in Gifu Prefecture, each piece captures the essence of Mino ware: functional form, rich glaze, and timeless soul.
+This Handmade Shino Indigo Sake Set, crafted by Kazufumi Wada of the esteemed Katsuragama kiln—winner of the prestigious Takuo Award—embodies the pinnacle of Japanese folk craft.
+Each piece, carefully hand-thrown and fired in Gifu Prefecture, showcases the functional beauty and artistic spirit of Mino ware, featuring a unique blend of form, rich glaze, and an inviting tactile experience that enhances the enjoyment of sake tasting.

 Gift-Ready Wooden Box & Artistic Simplicity